neilhoulsby/neilhoulsby.github.io/_pages/about.md

 author_profile: true
 ---

-I am a Senior Research Scientist in the Google Brain team, Zurich.
+I am a Senior Research Scientist in the [Google Brain](https://research.google/teams/brain/) team.
+I have broad in interests in machine learning and artificial intelligence, with a particular focusses on scalable methods, vision, language, and generalization.

-I completed my PhD in the Cambridge CBL lab, with Zoubin Ghahramani, and Máté Lengyel.
+Prior to joining Google, I received a PhD from the Cambridge [Computaqtional and Biological Learning lab](http://learning.eng.cam.ac.uk/Public/), supervised by Zoubin Ghahramani, and Máté Lengyel.
-I work on Machine Learning, and I am particularly interested in transfer learning, representation learning, AutoML, generative models, and natural language processing.
+My areas of study were Bayesian ML, active learning, and cognitive science.

 Publications
 ======

+{% include base_path %}

+{% for post in site.publications reversed %}
+  {% include archive-single.html %}
+{% endfor %}